osmlab/atlas/src/main/groovy/org/openstreetmap/atlas/geography/atlas/dsl/README.md

 atlas = using "classpath:/data/Alcatraz/Alcatraz.atlas"

-/*Run some select queries to explore the data.*/ select edge._ from atlas.edge limit 100
+/*Run some select queries to explore the data.*/ select1 = select edge._ from atlas.edge limit 100

+exec select1

 /*
 Run some update and/or delete statement(s)
 */
 update1 = update atlas.edge set edge.addTag(website: "https://www.nps.gov/alca") where edge.hasTagLike(name: /Pier/) or edge.hasTagLike(name: /Island/) or edge.hasTagLike(name: /Road/)
 update2 = update atlas.edge set edge.addTag(wikipedia: "https://en.wikipedia.org/wiki/Alcatraz_Island") where edge.hasTagLike(/foot/)

+/*
+Note you can `exec update1`, this will not change the data and is idempotent.
+For update and delete statements to take effect you must run commit.
+*/

 /*
 Note edge.hasTagLike(name: /Pier/), in groovy you can use forward slashes instead of double